Vinz1911/FastSocketServer/README.md

     </h1>
 </div>

 `FastSocket` is a proprietary bi-directional message based communication protocol on top of TCP (optionally over other layers in the future).
-This is the server-sided implementation of the FastSocket Protocol.
-It's optimized for maximum speed and performance.
-Socket is the FastSocket Protocol backend implementation with a limit feature set in starting the server at a specific port and sending and receiving messages.
+The idea behind this project was, to create a TCP communication like the [WebSocket Protocol](https://tools.ietf.org/html/rfc6455) with less overhead and the ability to track every 8192 bytes read or written on the socket without waiting for the whole message to be transmitted.
+This allows it to use it as **protocol for speed tests** for measuring the TCP throughput performance.
+Our server-sided implementation is written in [golang](https://golang.org/) and it's optimized for maximum speed and performance.

+The client sided (Swift) implementation of the FastSocket Protocol can be found here: [FastSocket](https://github.com/Vinz1911/FastSocket).

 ## Features:
 - [X] send and receive text and data messages